 Browser Cache Effectiveness

-The original 2007 study by the YUI performance team showing that only 80% of requests have cached resources, and 40-60% of unique users experience a page request with a cold cache in a given day.
+The original 2007 study by the YUI performance team showing that only 80% of requests to a major site like Yahoo had cached resources, and 40-60% of unique users experience a page request with a cold cache in a given day.

 Facebook reran the YUI study in 2015.
 It appears that things have gotten marginally better since 2007, but over 40% of unique users are getting at least one cold hit, and 15% of all requests have an cache.
 Predictably, mobile caches have lower hit rates.